Gaurav2002-developer/codsoft_-._3/README.md

 # codsoft_-._3
-I have completed level 1 of internship task assigned to me.
+"Excited to have completed a rewarding one-month internship as a web developer at CodSoft! 🌟 Grateful for the opportunity to learn and grow while contributing to innovative projects.
+Looking forward to applying these new skills in future endeavors!